vault27/Foundation/paloalto.md

 Concepts

 - Content-ID is impossible
+- If firewall uses Forward Untrust certificate to decrypt normal website, then this website does not send intermediate certificate and firewall cannot trace its server cert to CA cert
 - App-ID - works partially
 - Decryption policies enable you to specify traffic for decryption according to destination, source, user/user group, or URL category
 - All encrypted traffic is SSL in App-ID